-Devils Bridge Falls is a world famous tourist attraction 12 miles from Aberystwyth.
+Devils Bridge Falls is a world-famous tourist attraction in the heart of the Cambrian Mountains and 12 miles from the seaside town of Aberystwyth.
 These unique waterfalls have attracted many thousands of visitors since the 18th century, including William Wordsworth who wrote about the “Torrent at the Devil’s Bridge”.
 Today, the Falls Nature Trail provides a unique opportunity to see this great natural feature in the Rheidol Gorge.

 There are two walks to choose from:

 Winter price £4.00 per person.
 Entrance ONLY through the turnstile

 Manned hours from Mid March to Mid November Adult £4.75 Student and SC £4.00 Child £3.00

 This walk takes a minimum of 45 minutes. (long walk)

 Difficult walk.
 675 steep uneven natural stone steps.